NBISweden/IgDiscover-legacy/doc/guide.rst

 iteration-xx/candidates.tab
     A table with candidate novel V alleles (or genes).
     This is a list of sequences found through the *windowing strategy* or *linkage cluster analysis*, as discussed in our paper.
+See :ref:`the full description of candidates.tab <candidates_tab>`.

 iteration-xx/read_names_map.tab
     For each candidate novel V allele listed in ``candidates.tab``, this file contains one row that